jharwell/sierra/docs/src/projects/fordyca-bc.rst

 Examples:
-    - ``C10.F2p0.RW0p001``: 10 levels of block motion variability applied using a random walk with a 0.001 probability for each block each timestep, which will be linearly varied in [0.001,0.001*2.0*10].
+    - ``block_motion_dynamics.C10.F2p0.RW0p001``: 10 levels of block motion
+      variability applied using a random walk with a 0.001 probability for each block each timestep, which will be linearly varied in [0.001,0.001*2.0*10].
 For all experiments, the initial swarm is not controlled directly; the value in template input file will be used if swarm size is not set by another variable.

+.. _ln-bc-oracle:

 Oracle
 ======